HackerProID96/HCDDOS/README.md

 ## ABOUT TOOL :

-Ipdrone is a simply python script, which can be used to Ip lookup and to get information of perticualr target Ip.
+HCDDOS is a simply python script, which can be used to Attack Website Until Down, Don't use it to commit a crime.
 This tool works on both rooted Android device and Non-rooted Android device.

 <p align="center">
 <a href="https://github.com/HackerProID96"><img title="HackerProID96" src="https://media.discordapp.net/attachments/890779091081502741/890779752321925160/images_7.jpeg"></a>